 PCI compliance and PA-DSS standard

 Some of the listed requirements are closely interlinked with payment application data security standard (PA-DSS).
 It is targeted, primarily, at the company’s payment software.
 Technically, PA-DSS is a stronger standard, in comparison with PCI compliance.
-So, if all your software is PA-DSS compliant, then your company is automatically deemed PCI compliant by the auditors.
+So, if all your software is PA-DSS compliant, then the auditors automatically consider your business PCI compliant.
 However, PA-DSS certification is a tedious process, involving lots of development and testing efforts, as well as paperwork.
 So, PA-DSS requirements are more relevant for companies, that develop and sell payment software.

 The role of a PCI payment gateway